 In the United States, the ACA authorized the FDA to approve biosimilars via a separate, abbreviated pathway.
 See Item 1.
 Business-Government Regulation-Regulation in the United States-Approval of Biosimilars.
-The first biosimilar entrant into the U.S. market, Sandoz's Zarxio®, is a biosimilar version of NEUPOGEN®, and was launched in the United States in 2015.
-Since then, the FDA has approved additional biosimilars, including a biosimilar version of ENBREL.
-In addition, a growing number of companies have announced that they are in varying stages of development of biosimilar versions of existing biotechnology products, including biosimilars that would compete with our products.
+The first biosimilar entrant into the U.S. market, Sandoz's Zarxio®, is a biosimilar version of NEUPOGEN® and was launched in the United States in 2015.
+Since then, the FDA has approved additional biosimilars, including biosimilar versions of ENBREL, Neulasta® and EPOGEN®, and a growing number of companies have announced that they are also developing biosimilar versions of our products.
+Two biosimilar versions of Neulasta® are now marketed in the United States and others may receive approval in 2019.
+Impact to our Neulasta® sales could accelerate as additional competitors are launched.
+See Item 1.
+Business-Marketing, Distribution and Selected Marketed Products-Competition.
+The approved biosimilar version of EPOGEN® has also launched in the United States, and we are currently involved in patent litigation with the manufacturer of the approved version of ENBREL.
+Manufacturers of biosimilars may attempt to compete with our products by offering lower list prices, greater discounts or rebates, or contracts that offer longer-term pricing or a broader portfolio of other products.
 Companies pursuing development of biosimilar versions of our products have challenged and may continue to challenge our patents well in advance of the expiration of our material patents.
-For information related to our biosimilars patent litigation, see Part IV-Note 18, Contingencies and commitments, to the Consolidated Financial Statements.
+For information related to our biosimilars and generics patent litigation, see Part IV-Note 20, Contingencies and commitments, to the Consolidated Financial Statements.
 See Our intellectual property positions may be challenged, invalidated or circumvented, or we may fail to prevail in present and future intellectual property litigation.
 The U.S. pathway includes the option for biosimilar products that meet certain criteria to be approved as interchangeable with their reference products.
-Some companies currently developing biosimilars may seek to register their products as interchangeable biologics, which could make it easier for pharmacists to substitute those biosimilars for our products or could encourage prescribers who are inclined to select the interchangeable biosimilar over our innovative products.
-In addition, critics of the 12-year exclusivity period in the biosimilar pathway law will likely continue to seek to shorten the data exclusivity period and/or to encourage the FDA to interpret narrowly the law's provisions regarding which new products receive data exclusivity, which could expose us to biosimilar competition at an earlier time.
-There also have been, and may continue to be, public, legislative, and FDA efforts to promote price competition through easier generic entry.
-While we are unable to predict the precise impact of biosimilars on our products, we are currently facing and expect to face greater competition in the United States, Europe and elsewhere this year and beyond as a result of biosimilar and generic competition and downward pressure on our product prices and sales.
-This competition has had and could increasingly have a material adverse effect on our business and results of operations.
+Some companies currently developing or already marketing biosimilars may seek to register their products as interchangeable biosimilars, which could make it easier for pharmacists to substitute those biosimilars for our reference products or could encourage prescribers or payers who are inclined to select the interchangeable biosimilar over our innovative products or our biosimilars.
+In addition, critics of the 12-year exclusivity period in the biosimilar pathway law will likely continue to seek to shorten the data exclusivity period and/or to encourage the FDA to interpret narrowly the law's provisions regarding which new products receive data exclusivity.
+For example, the FDA is considering whether subsequent changes to a licensed biologic would be protected by the remainder of the reference product's original 12-year exclusivity period (a concept known in the generic drug context as "umbrella exclusivity").
+If the FDA were to decide that umbrella exclusivity does not apply to biological reference products or were to make other changes to the exclusivity period, this could expose us to biosimilar competition at an earlier time.
+There also have been, and may continue to be, public, legislative, and FDA efforts to promote price competition through policies enabling easier generic and biosimilar entry, including efforts to lower standards for demonstrating biosimilarity or interchangeability and provide greater clarity for how to do so, and through changes to the reimbursement policies for biologics.